 - Stir in chili flakes.

-- Store in an airtight container in the refrigerator until ready to use.
+- Store in an airtight container or mason jars in the refrigerator until ready to use.

 If refrigerated in an airtight container, pineapple bbq sauce will stay fresh up to 3 months.
 You may need to stir before using.

 More Homemade BBQ Sauce Recipes to Try

 - Jalapeño Peach BBQ Sauce is a sweet and spicy sauce for grilling chicken breasts, pork sandwiches, beef and shrimp.